m-otola-dev/random-people/README.md

 # random-people
 This is an assignment created for Web Development.
 It is a randomizer app.
 The app generates random users with their first and last name.
 Using Express was a requirement for this application.
+To begin run 'npm install', then 'npm start'